 Challenge #2 – Distance between Cause and Effect

-- We’ve known for a long time now that humans learn best when the feedback is immediate or a soon as possible after the performance.
-When learning to drive, you turn the wheel of a car, and the car turns.
+- We’ve known for a long time that humans learn best when the feedback is immediate or as soon as possible after the performance.
+When learning to drive, you turn the car’s wheel, and the car turns.

 - In organizations, there is often a delay between action and the results.
 For example, the results from changes in strategy are often not realized for many months and sometimes years.

-- The delays in organizations, along with their complexity, make it difficult to know what worked, didn’t work, and why.
+- The organizational delays and complexity make it difficult to know what worked, what didn’t work, and why.

 Big Data and the Need for Better Organization Models

 - One of the challenges to understanding organizations has been the limited and infrequent data on key aspects of performance that are available to managers.

-- Big Data is not only lowering the cost of data but also providing data on more components and more frequent data points.
+- Big Data not only lowers the cost of data but also provides data on more components and more frequent data points.

 - One framework that may prove useful as a starting point is Dr. W. Edwards Deming’s notion of a System of Profound Knowledge.